Kelmatou/LeagueAPI/README.md

 ### Custom Methods

 Some League of Legends data only change with patches (champions, items...).
-Those data can be found directly with out created LeagueAPI instance `league`.
+Those data can be found directly without creating a LeagueAPI instance `league`.
 You'll be able to get data on:

 * [Patch](https://github.com/Kelmatou/LeagueAPI/wiki/Patch)
 * [Champions](https://github.com/Kelmatou/LeagueAPI/wiki/Champions-(Detailed))